Ukrainian collaboration with Nazi Germany: Holocaust

-Reinforced by religious prejudice, antisemitism had turned violent in the first days of the German attack on the Soviet Union.
+Reinforced by religious prejudice, antisemitism turned violent in the first days of the German attack on the Soviet Union.
 Some Ukrainians derived nationalist resentment from the belief that the Jews had worked for Polish landlords.
 The NKVD prisoner massacres by the Soviet secret police while they retreated eastward were blamed on Jews.
 The antisemitic canard of Jewish Bolshevism provided justification for the revenge killings by the ultranationalist Ukrainian People's Militia, which accompanied German Einsatzgruppen moving east.
 In Boryslav (prewar Borysław, Poland, population 41,500), the SS commander gave an enraged crowd, which had seen bodies of men murdered by NKVD and laid out in the town square, 24 hours to act as they wished against Polish Jews, who were forced to clean the dead bodies and to dance and then were killed by beating with axes, pipes etc. The same type of mass murders took place in Brzezany.
 During Lviv pogroms, 7,000 Jews were murdered by Ukrainian nationalists, led by the Ukrainian People's Militia.
 As late as 1945, Ukrainian militants were still rounding up and murdering Jews.

 While some of the collaborators were civilians, others were given a choice to enlist for paramilitary service beginning in September 1941 from the Soviet prisoner-of-war camps because of ongoing close relations with the Ukrainian Hilfsverwaltung.
 In total, over 5,000 native Ukrainian soldiers of the Red Army signed up for training with the SS at a special Trawniki training camp to assist with the Final Solution.
-Another 1,000 of them defected during field operations.
-Trawniki men took major part in the Nazi plan to exterminate European Jews during Operation Reinhard.
+Another 1,000 defected during field operations.
+Trawniki men took a major part in the Nazi plan to exterminate European Jews during Operation Reinhard.
 They served at all extermination camps and played an important role in the annihilation of the Warsaw Ghetto Uprising (see the Stroop Report) and the Białystok Ghetto Uprising among other ghetto insurgencies.
 The men who were dispatched to death camps and Jewish ghettos as guards were never fully trusted and so were always overseen by Volksdeutsche.
 Occasionally, along with the prisoners they were guarding, they would kill their commanders in the process of attempting to defect.

 In May 2006, the Ukrainian newspaper Ukraine Christian News commented, "Carrying out the massacre was the Einsatzgruppe C, supported by members of a Waffen-SS battalion and units of the Ukrainian auxiliary police, under the general command of Friedrich Jeckeln.
 The participation of Ukrainian collaborators in these events, now documented and proven, is a matter of painful public debate in Ukraine".

-Collaborationist organizations, political movements, individuals and military volunteers
+Collaborating organizations, political movements, individuals and military volunteers

 In total, the Germans enlisted 250,000 native Ukrainians for duty in five separate formations including the Nationalist Military Detachments (VVN), the Brotherhoods of Ukrainian Nationalists (DUN), the SS Division Galicia, the Ukrainian Liberation Army (UVV) and the Ukrainian National Army (Ukrainische Nationalarmee, UNA).
-By the end of 1942, in Reichskommissariat Ukraine alone, the SS employed 238,000 Ukrainians and only 15,000 Germans, a ratio of 1 to 16.
+By the end of 1942, in Reichskommissariat Ukraine alone, the SS employed 238,000 native Ukrainian police and 15,000 Germans, a ratio of 1 to 16.